nosial/ncc/DOCUMENTATION.md

 ------------------------------------------------------------------------------------------------------------------------

-# Conventions
+# Helpful Information

-This section covers the conventions that ncc uses for its source code, documentation, and other things.
+This section covers helpful information about ncc, such as conventions, standards, and so on.

 ## Package Naming